Act, Sense, Act: Learning Active Perception from Large-Scale Egocentric Human Data: Model Design

 \section{Model Design}

-In real-world environments with high-dimensional visual inputs, explicitly computing mutual information is intractable.
-We therefore introduce CoMe-VLA, a neural approximation of the NMDP formulated in Section \ref{sec_core_mechanisms}.
-As illustrated in Figure \ref{fig:model_architecture}, CoMe-VLA is a cognitive and memory-aware VLA framework that leverages large-scale human egocentric priors with robotic execution capabilities.
+As illustrated in Figure \ref{fig:model_architecture}, we introduce CoMe-VLA, a cognitive and memory-aware VLA framework that leverages large-scale human egocentric priors with robotic execution capabilities for active perception.
 We detail its model architecture in Section \ref{sec_model_architecture} and training strategy in Section \ref{sec_training_strategy}.